Annual Meeting Abstract Submission

 Persons Eligible to Submit

-- Employees or owners of ineligible companies may be the presenting author of an abstract in the concurrent oral and poster abstract programs.
+• Employees or owners of ineligible companies may be the presenting author of an abstract.
+Abstract sessions do not have CME credit.

 Abstracts Eligible for Submission

-- Abstracts that have been previously accepted and/or presented at other medical meetings are eligible for submission.
+• Abstracts that have been previously accepted and/or presented at other medical meetings and published in conference proceedings (“encore” abstracts) are eligible for submission.
 These abstracts will go through the same peer review process as any other abstracts.

 Abstracts Not Eligible for Submission

-- Abstracts that report work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication or letter to the editor, etc.) prior to the submission deadline of noon ET on Thursday, June 8, 2023, are ineligible for consideration.
+• An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication or letter to the editor, etc.) prior to the submission deadline of June 18, noon ET.

-- Case reports are not considered appropriate and will not be reviewed.
-We encourage those with interesting cases or images to consider submission to the Thieves Market, Image Competition or Global Rheumatology Summit.
+• Case reports are not considered appropriate and will not be reviewed.
+We encourage those with interesting cases or images to consider submission to the Thieves Market, Image Competition or Global Summit.
 See separate submission processes.

 Abstract Submission Guidelines